 A Certificate of Title must be obtained by the buyer within 30 days of the date of purchase.

-Application for title is made with an Application for Certificate of Title and presented to the designated County Official in the county where the vehicle has situs (where it is housed) along with the appropriate $10.00 titling fee.
+Application for title is made with an Application for Certificate of Title and presented to the County Treasurer in the county where the vehicle has situs (where it is housed) along with the appropriate $10.00 titling fee.
 The County Official then issues a title to the new owner.
 Please refer to Certificate of Title for further information regarding the title application process and Vehicle Registrations for information about obtaining a registration.

 Decedent's Motor Vehicle